 The Upper Thompson Sanitation District was formed in 1971 to provide water treatment services to the areas surrounding the Town of Estes Park and to improve the water quality of the Big Thompson River.

 The plant and collection lines were built with Federal, State, and local funding at a cost of approximately $5.5M.
-The plant was brought online in 1976, providing service to areas of the Estes Valley which were previously without adequate wastewater treatment.
-Since that time, we have effectively managed the wastewater treatment, through three major floods and a fire evacuation.
+The plant was brought online in 1976, providing service to areas of the Estes Valley which were previously without adequate water treatment.
+Since that time, we have effectively managed the water treatment, through three major floods and a fire evacuation.

 The District is staffed with 17 permanent employees: five administrative personnel, five in the collection department, and seven operators at the treatment plant.
 A State of Colorado Wastewater Certification is required for all collection and plant personnel.

 The District policies and operations are overseen by a Board of Directors elected by the voters within the District.